26 April 2015 | BY ANDJELKA JANKOVIC | Travel

 even though I totally do) buy them in abundance for $1 a pop.
 Stock up on them and to make more just double the recipe and double your happiness.
 Burnt leek and mustard seed guacamole has a way of disappearing quickly – it’s like the cake batter of adulthood.

 2 tablespoon coconut oil

 2 cloves garlic, finely chopped

 Heat the coconut oil in a frypan over medium heat.
 When oil is melted, add the mustard seeds with a lid on as the seeds will pop.
-After about two minutes, turn down to low heat and sauté the leeks.
-Do this on low heat to sweat them down and release the flavours.
+After about two minutes, turn down to low heat and add the leeks or onions (sometimes I add spring onion too!).
+Sauté on low heat to sweat them down and release the flavours.

-When the leeks are smelling like heaven, stir in the garlic, curry powder and chilli.
-Now turn it up to high, stirring constantly for 1-2 minutes to get that beautiful caramelised burnt leek taste.
+When the leeks/onions are smelling like heaven, stir in the garlic and curry powder.
+Now turn it up to medium, stirring constantly for 1-2 minutes to get that beautiful caramelised leek taste without burning the curry powder.

-Remove from heat and transfer leek mixture to avocado bowl and stir in.
+Remove from heat and add leek mixture to avocado bowl and stir in.
 Garnish with more coriander.
+ENJOY!

-Enjoy with seeds crackers, or poached eggs for breakfast or it complements everything on a cheese board and in life, really.
+Enjoy with crackers or corn chips, or with poached eggs for breakfast.
+It complements everything on a cheese board and in life, really.